texus/TGUI/include/TGUI/nanosvg/README.txt

-This folder contains the [nanosvg](https://github.com/memononen/nanosvg) headers (commit c1f6e20, downloaded in March 2019).
-Only minor changes were made to get rid of compiler warnings.
+This folder contains the [texus/nanosvg](https://github.com/texus/nanosvg) headers, which contain only minor changes to the official [memononen/nanosvg](https://github.com/memononen/nanosvg) library.